-From the preceding section, it is clear that OOFS are currently largely implemented in Fortran with no or limited support for execution on GPU devices.
-The problem here is that OOFS comprise of large and complex codes which typically have a lifetime of decades and are constantly being updated with new science by multiple developers.
+From the preceding section, it is clear that OOFSs are currently largely implemented in Fortran with no or limited support for execution on GPU devices.
+The problem here is that OOFSs comprise large and complex codes which typically have a lifetime of decades and are constantly being updated with new science by multiple developers.
 Maintainability, allowing for the fact that the majority of developers will be specialists in their scientific domain rather than in HPC, is therefore of vital importance.
-Given that such codes are often shared between organizations, they must also run with good performance on different types of architecture (i.e. be 'performance portable').
+Given that such codes are often shared between organisations, they must also run with good performance on different types of architecture (i.e. be "performance-portable").

-Previously, one generation of supercomputers looked much like the last and therefore the evolution of these computer models was not a significant problem.
+Previously, one generation of supercomputers looked much like the last; therefore the evolution of these computer models was not a significant problem.
 However, the proliferation of computer hardware (and, crucially, the programming models needed to target them) that has resulted from the breakdown of Dennard scaling has changed this (Balaji, 2021).
-With the average supercomputer having a lifetime of just some five years, OOFS are now facing the problem of adapting to future supercomputer architectures and this is difficult because the aims of performance, performance portability and code maintainability often conflict with each other (Lawrence et al., 2018).
+With the average supercomputer having a lifetime of just some 5 years, OOFSs are now facing the problem of adapting to future supercomputer architectures, and this is difficult because the aims of performance, performance portability, and code maintainability often conflict with each other (Lawrence et al., 2018).

-Transformation of existing codes: To date there have been various approaches to this problem.
-NEMO v.5.0 (Madec et al., 2024) has adopted the PSyclone code-transformation tool (Adams et al., 2019) that enables an HPC expert to transform Fortran source code such that it may be executed on GPU using whichever programming model (i.e. OpenACC or OpenMP) is required.
-Previous, unpublished work found that for a low-resolution, (1 degree) global mesh, a single NVIDIA V100 GPU performed some 3.6x better than an HPC-class Intel socket.
-For a high-resolution, (1/12th degree) global mesh, ~90 A100 GPUs gave the same performance as ~270 Intel sockets.
-In both cases this is an ocean-only configuration with virtually all compute being performed on the GPUs.
-This is important since any computation happening on the CPU incurs substantial data-transfer costs as data is moved from the GPU to the CPU, updated, and then transferred back to the GPU.
-(The advent of hardware support for unified CPU/GPU memory should reduce the cost of this.)
+Transformation of existing codes.
+To date there have been various approaches to this problem.
+NEMO v.5.0 (Madec et al., 2024) has adopted the PSyclone code transformation tool (Adams et al., 2019), which enables an HPC expert to transform Fortran source code such that it may be executed on GPUs using whichever programming model (i.e. OpenACC or OpenMP) is required.
+Previous, unpublished work found that, for a low-resolution (1°) global mesh, a single NVIDIA V100 GPU performed some 3.6 × better than an HPC-class Intel socket.
+For a high-resolution (1/12th°) global mesh, \sim 90 A100 GPUs gave the same performance as ~ 270 Intel sockets.
+In both cases, this is an oceanonly configuration, with virtually all computing being performed on the GPUs.
+This is important, since any computation happening on the CPU incurs substantial data transfer costs as data are moved from the GPU to the CPU, updated, and then transferred back to the GPU.
+The advent of hardware support for unified CPU/GPU memory should reduce the cost of this.
 As noted earlier, ICON-O is being extended manually with OpenACC directives.
-There are examples of recent (i.e. experimental) models that have moved away from Fortran in favor of higher-level programming approaches.
-Thetis (Kärnä et al., 2018) implements a Discontinuous Galerkin method for solving the 3D hydrostatic equations using the Firedrake framework.
+There are examples of recent (i.e. experimental) models that have moved away from Fortran in favour of higher-level programming approaches.
+Thetis (Kärnä et al., 2018) implements a discontinuous Galerkin method for solving the 3D hydrostatic equations using the Firedrake framework.
 This permits the scientist to express their scheme in the Python implementation of Unified Form Language (Alnæs et al., 2014).
 The necessary code is then generated automatically.
 The Veros model (Häfner et al., 2021) takes a slightly different approach: its dynamical core is a direct Python translation of a Fortran code and thus retains explicit MPI parallelisation.
-The JAX system (http://github.com/google/jax) for Python is then used to generate performant code for both CPU and GPU.
-The authors report that the Python version running on 16 A100 GPUs gives the same performance as 2000 CPU cores for the Fortran version (although this comparison is slightly unfair as the CPUs used are several generations older than the GPUs).
+The JAX system (http://github.com/google/jax, last access: 14 April 2025) for Python is then used to generate performant code for both CPU and GPU.
+The authors report that the Python version running on 16 A100 GPUs gives the same performance as 2000 CPU cores for the Fortran version (although this comparison is slightly unfair, as the CPUs used are several generations older than the GPUs).